 Step 3 of adrenal exhaustion is that your cortisol levels start to wane.
 This is when people find themselves on prescriptions of prednisone or cortisone.
 If you can no longer produce it on your own, your body seems to lack all energy.
 Inflammation doesn’t go away easily.
 It may be difficult to get out of bed for more than a few hours.
 It is easy to feel depressed and lack motivation or excitement about life.

 Here’s an easy test to check your adrenal function: take your blood pressure.
 Now, take it again after you stand up.
 The top number should go up by 5 – 10 points when you stand.
 If it stays the same or drops, you have adrenal exhaustion.
 If it goes up 20 or more points, you have too much cortisol.

 Taking a DHEA supplement may help, but to truly get to the underlying cause of the problem, lifestyle must be addressed.

 - Rest when it’s time to rest.
 Of course, some of us have to work at night.
 If you are not sleeping at night, try to take a nap some time in the afternoon.
 Try a nap before trying more caffeine.

-- Even when you crave crappy food, at least make one meal per day healthy.
-If you don’t have time because you are too busy working, then hire someone to cook for you.
-After all, if you’re working all the time, you probably have tons of money, right?
-If not, buy a pre-made healthy meal from the grocery store deli.
+- Even when you crave crappy food, at least make try to eat healthy.
+If you don’t have time because you are too busy working, then hire someone to cook for you or use a meal preparation service.
+Another option are pre-made healthy meals from the grocery store deli.